spiral/docs/framework/components.md

 This approach provides ability to minimize amount of static instances and allow multiple spiral applications co-exists in one session.

-> Shared container is widely used for support functionality such as loggers, translations and shortcuts.
+> Shared container support lazy functinonality for paginators, loggers and debug, all components can work without it.

 You can always get access to active container by extending `Component` in your code and calling function `iocContainer`: